Nissan Bluebird

-The Nissan Bluebird (日産・ブルーバード, Nissan Burūbādo) is a compact car with a model name introduced in 1957.
-It has been Nissan's most internationally recognized sedan, in multiple body styles, and is known for its dependability and durability.
+The Nissan Bluebird (日産・ブルーバード, Nissan Burūbādo) is a compact car produced between 1955 and 2007 with a model name introduced in 1957.
+It was Nissan's most internationally recognized sedan, known for its dependability and durability in multiple body styles.
 The Bluebird originated from Nissan's first vehicles, dating to the early 1900s, and its traditional competitor became the Toyota Corona.
-The Bluebird was positioned to compete with the Corona, as the Corona was developed to continue offering a sedan used as a taxi since Toyota Crown was growing in size.
+The Bluebird was positioned to compete with the Corona, as the Corona was developed to continue offering a sedan used as a taxi since the Toyota Crown was growing in size.
 Every generation of the Bluebird has been available as a taxi, duties that are shared with base level Nissan Cedrics.
 It is one of the longest-running nameplates from a Japanese automaker.
 It spawned most of Nissan's products sold internationally, and has been known by a number of different names and bodystyles, including the Auster/Stanza names.

 Export and foreign-built model names

 Export versions were sold variously as the Datsun 510, Datsun 180B (with 160B and 200B versions) and the Datsun Bluebird.
 The Nissan Bluebird nameplate began appearing around 1982 as the Datsun marque was phased out in favour of Nissan.

 From 1981 to 1985, Australia followed the Japanese convention by calling its car the Bluebird, and had a unique, facelifted rear-wheel-drive version for 1984 and 1985.
 That car was replaced in 1986 by the Nissan Pintara.
 It would be replaced by the successive Bluebird, also called Pintara, until 1992; then the range was brought in line with the Japanese model, for the U13 series from 1993 to 1997.
-In an unusual twist, brought about under the short lived Button Plan, the Pintara was also rebadged for Ford Australia as the Ford Corsair, reviving a Ford UK nameplate last used in the 1960s.
+In an unusual twist, brought about under the short lived Button Plan, the Pintara was also rebadged for Ford Australia as the Ford Corsair – reviving a Ford UK nameplate last used in the 1960s.

-In the United States, the Bluebird was eventually sold as the Nissan Stanza.
-In 1992, the Stanza became the Nissan Altima.
-Currently, the Bluebird is not sold in North America; in 1998, the Altima was completely redesigned, becoming a model unique to the North American market.
-The Bluebird sold in Europe between 1986 and 1990 was in fact a rebadged Nissan Auster—this was replaced by the Primera in Nissan's European line-up in 1990.
-A six-cylinder version called the Maxima was released in the 1980s and became a separate model.
+In the United States, the Bluebird was initially sold as a Datsun, named by engine size, until the introduction of the 510 which was sold by the internal model code.
+By the 1980s, the Bluebird was sold as the Nissan Stanza in the US.
+In 1992, the next generation Bluebird became the Nissan Altima.
+This was the last car from the Bluebird line to be sold in North America; in 1998, the Altima was completely redesigned, becoming a separate model, unique to the North American market.
+A six-cylinder version called the Maxima (originally the Datsun 810) was released in the 1980s and became a separate model.
+The Bluebird sold in Europe between 1986 and 1990 was in fact a rebadged Nissan Auster — this was replaced by the Primera in Nissan's European line-up in 1990.